You are here

-Nora Wang is an engineer in the Building Energy Systems group at Pacific Northwest National Laboratory.
+Nora Wang is a senior research engineer in the Electricity Infrastructure and Buildings Division at Pacific Northwest National Laboratory.

-Nora Wang is an engineer in the Building Energy Systems group at Pacific Northwest National Laboratory.
-She has ten years of research experience in building energy efficiency and sustainability.
+Nora Wang is a senior research engineer in the Electricity Infrastructure and Buildings Division at Pacific Northwest National Laboratory.
+She has over ten years of research experience in building energy efficiency and sustainability.
 She received her doctorate in architecture from the University of Illinois at Urbana-Champaign.
 She began her career in architecture, gaining experience on international projects and winning several design competitions.
 In 2007, Nora led the Illinois Solar Decathlon team to win two contests in Washington D.C.
 Before joining PNNL, she was a building energy consultant at the Smart Energy Design Assistance Center in Illinois and an adjunct faculty member at University of Illinois, Urbana-Champaign.
-Since joining PNNL in 2010, she has led a variety of building research, such as high-performance building design and evaluation, daylighting analysis and survey, climate action plan, etc. She is currently leading the development of DOE’s Asset Score—an energy efficiency rating system and tool for commercial buildings.
+Since joining PNNL in 2010, she has been leading a variety of building research projects, such as Buildings of the Future, Connected Buildings, and Asset Score—an energy efficiency rating system and tool for commercial buildings.

 1) What inspired you to work in STEM?

 I have loved architecture since I was a kid.
 After studying architecture and working in design firms, I realized that great architecture is more than just the look of a building.
 To improve many aspects of our buildings, I found powerful tools in building science and technology.

 2) What excites you about your work at the Energy Department?